Do you dream of being successfully admitted to college?

 But before you go, we’d like to share more awesome tips with you to ensure that you get the letter of recommendation and the process goes as smoothly as possible:

-📅 Make sure the information in the letter is up-to-date.
 Your achievements at the age of 7 will certainly put a smile on anyone’s face.
-However, we recommend writing about more recent events to paint a better picture of what kind of student you have become.
+However, we recommend writing about more recent events to paint a better picture of the student you have become.

 With this ultimate guide on how to ask for college recommendation letters, you’re bound to succeed!
 Remember to follow all the steps, and don’t forget to tell us which ones helped you the most in the comment section below.